Skip to Main Content

 Texts on Modernism - Click to see more

-To find primary source materials for placing a particular work in historical context, search the library catalog below on the title of interest and the word sources.
+To find primary source materials for placing a particular work in historical context, search the library catalog on the title of interest and the word sources.
 For example: King Lear and sources